ArgoCanada/argoFloats/create_data/README.md

 This README.md provides the steps to insert a built in data set.
-To date (July 22, 2020), `argoFloats` has index, indexMerged, indexBgc, indexSynthetic, and indexDeep.
+To date (July 22, 2020), `argoFloats` has index, indexBgc, indexSynthetic, and indexDeep.

 # Step one : Decide the area of interest
 In this step the creators of `argoFloats` aims to have a few hundred floats.